ChenghaoMou/chenghaomou.github.io/highlights/Zotero/penedo_.md

 ---
 aliases:
-  - The RefinedWeb Dataset for Falcon LLM: Outperforming Curated Corpora with Web Data, and Web Data Only
   - "The RefinedWeb Dataset for Falcon LLM: Outperforming Curated Corpora with Web Data, and Web Data Only"
+  - "The RefinedWeb Dataset for Falcon LLM: Outperforming Curated Corpora with Web Data, and Web Data Only"
 authors: "Guilherme Penedo, Quentin Malartic, Daniel Hesslow, Ruxandra Cojocaru, Alessandro Cappelli, Baptiste Pannier, Ebtesam Almazrouei, Julien Launay"
 date: '2023-06-25 18:54:25'
-linter-yaml-title-alias: "The RefinedWeb Dataset for Falcon LLM: Outperforming Curated Corpora with Web Data, and Web Data Only"
-order: -1
-tags:
+tags: []
 title: "The RefinedWeb Dataset for Falcon LLM: Outperforming Curated Corpora with Web Data, and Web Data Only"
 url: ""
 ---